 Hey friends!
 Today I’m focusing on our kitchen and how I personalized it from a generic builder-grade look to a beautiful and functional custom kitchen.
 The kitchen is the heart of our home and having a kitchen that matches our style and fits our practical needs is an investment that is worth it.

-We were able to make some changes during the construction phase but after living in our home for over three years now, I’ve made some custom kitchen updates that have worked for my family and I’d love to share it all with you.
+We were able to make some changes during the construction phase but after living in our home for over three years now, I’ve made some custom kitchen updates that have both saved money and worked for my family and I’d love to share it all with you.

 Cabinets + Island

 After a few years, we repainted our kitchen cabinets ourselves, which was a time-consuming project but was totally worth it.
+It was way less expensive than trying to get all new custom cabinets.
 I wrote a blog post on how we did it here.

 Cabinet Door Glass Inserts